wet-boew/cdts-JavaTemplates/builds/README-BUILD.md

 ### build-setprojectversion.xml

-This scripts is used to update the version number in all pom.xml and configuration files so they all match.
+This script is used to update the version number in all pom.xml and configuration files so they all match.

 This script is meant to be launched by the release shell scripts, but can be